ebnm: An R Package for Solving the Empirical Bayes Normal Means Problem Using a Variety of Prior Families: Background and existing software

-As an alternative to spike-and-slab approaches, \cite{Horseshoe} introduced the horseshoe prior, which has heavy, Cauchy-like tails and enjoys good theoretical guarantees, but lacks a point mass at zero.
-(The horseshoe prior captures sparsity by having appreciable mass near zero, rather than exactly at zero.)
-The \proglang{R} package \pkg{horseshoe} \citep{Horseshoe_Package} includes an implementation that solves the homoskedastic EBNM problem with $\G$ the family of horseshoe distributions $\G_\text{horseshoe}$.
+in which $\mathrm{Laplace}(x; \mu, a)$ denotes the probability density of the Laplace distribution \citep{GelmanBDA} at $x$ with mean $\mu$ and scale $a$, and a family of priors in which the slab has ``Cauchy-like'' tails.
+Again, maximum-likelihood estimates $\hat{g} \in \mathcal{G}$ can be found using numerical methods.

-Nonparametric approaches to solving the EBNM problem have been investigated for nearly as long as these parametric approaches.
-Indeed, the problem of estimating $g$ by the full nonparametric maximum likelihood estimate (NPMLE) --- which corresponds to $\mathcal{G}$ being the family of \textit{all} distributions, which we denote as $\G = \mathcal{G}_{\text{npmle}}$ --- has been studied theoretically since \cite{KieferWolfowitz}; see for example \cite{Laird,Lindsay,JiangZhang,KoenkerMizera,DickerZhao}.
-To find the NPMLE in practice it is convenient to approximate $\mathcal{G}_{\text{npmle}}$ by a dense (but finite) mixture of point masses:
+Another parametric prior that is well-suited for capturing sparse signals is the horseshoe prior \citep{Horseshoe}, which models sparsity by having appreciable mass near zero rather than exactly at zero.
+The \proglang{R} package \pkg{horseshoe} \citep{Horseshoe_Package} solves the homoskedastic EBNM problem with $\G$ the family of horseshoe distributions.
+See \cite{bhadra2019lasso} for a review of other implementations of the horseshoe prior.